 Before you read on, you should know that this article is part of a series on developing a visibility strategy.
 This is chapter 4 in that series.

 In this chapter – chapter 4 – in our series on creating a visibility strategy, we’re focusing on visibility opportunities.
 Specifically the platforms we create from which to then share our work.
-In Chapter 5 we’ll talk about tapping into other people’s platforms and in Chapter 6 we’ll talk about promoting our work and our platform once it’s established.

 As a business woman, a creative, a social justice warrior, or a coach it’s imperative that your visibility efforts link to some kind of platform.
 A landing place for people who want to know more about you.
 Your platform showcases your ideas, your philosophy, your unique approach.
 It tells people why they should gravitate to you above all others in your industry.